gcrois/gregory.croisdale/src/content/blog/hello.md

 # Introduction

 There comes a time in every (attempted) career academic's life when their affiliations exceeds the page limit of a default html page 12pt font.
-With my particular
+For me, that time has come.

 # Inspiration